All Roads Lead To...

 We understand there are instances when sending poor art is better than sending nothing.
 If this is the case, you may send the art you have but Art Charges of $35 per hour will be added to your order.
 Please call or email us for cost estimates or questions.

-Different board (or pallet) sizes are used for the varying garments that we imprint, which can restrain or add to your available artwork size.
+Different board (or pallet) sizes are used for the varying garments that we imprint, which can restrain or add to your available imprint area.
 This also effects the amount of colors allowed.
 Download our size chart for available imprint sizes on standard garments.

 All imprint locations are based on the wearer's left and right sides, as indicated in green.